joeschAtypon/convert/README.md

-# jats2mods
+# Convert
-A Python conversion script to change JATS to METS/MODS
+A Python conversion script